There are a few ways to stop a sheriff's sale in Ohio, but they require some legal knowledge to apply.

 Method #2: Motion for Relief from Judgment

-A Rule 60(B) motion in Ohio (Rule 1.540 in Florida) is a request to the foreclosing judge to set aside the foreclosure judgment and reopen the case.
+A Rule 60(B) motion in Ohio is a request to the foreclosing judge to set aside the foreclosure judgment and reopen the case.
 The procedural mechanism in is a “Motion for Relief From Judgment” pursuant to Civil Rules of Procedure.
 The Rule requires you show three things: 1) That you state one of the grounds under the Rule, such as excusable neglect under (B)(1); 2) That you show a meritorious defense or claim is available to you if the judgment is reversed; and 3) That your motion for relief from judgment is timely.
 All three things must be addressed in your motion in order to win this motion.

 In addition to this kind of motion, you will probably want to file the above referenced “Motion to Stay Execution of Judgment.
 Our law firm's foreclosure defense attorneys may be able to help.

 Method #3: Loss Mitigation